 Value-based pricing rests on two key concepts.
 First, the value of a service is subjective and will likely vary for clients in different circumstances.
 Further, a given service may be perceived as more or less valuable depending on how it is “framed” or explained.
 This point is particularly important for professional services, since many clients have little understanding of the real business value of the services they buy.

 The second key observation is that the cost of providing a service is only partially related to its perceived value.
 The client is the final judge of the value received and is often unaware of what is involved in providing a deliverable.
 This can lead to mismatched expectations between client and service provider.
-In fact, fear of “overpaying” is the second biggest concern of professional services buyers (after not solving the problem).
+In fact, fear of “overpaying” is one of the top biggest concerns of professional services buyers.

 How a Value Pricing Strategy is Different

 A value-based pricing strategy can be contrasted with three other pricing strategies common to the professional services marketplace.

 Time and Materials Pricing involves calculating the cost of the labor (time) and other expenses (materials) and adding a markup to cover overhead and profit.
 This marked-up rate is often referred to as the hourly billing rate and may vary depending on who does the work.
 More-senior professionals, or those employed at firms with a stronger brand, typically command a higher rate.

 Market Pricing, another common approach to pricing professional services, attempts to price services at a rate that reflects the price commonly paid for this service at competitive service providers.
 This pricing model assumes that the service and benefits are comparable across competitors (i.e., undifferentiated).
 A firm may choose to be at the low end of the market to gain a pricing advantage or at the high end of the market (premium pricing) to capture the value of their brand or reputation.